Fabien Cloutier

 Fabien Cloutier is a Canadian actor and playwright from Quebec.
 He is best known for his play Pour réussir un poulet, which won the Governor General's Award for French language drama at the 2015 Governor General's Awards.
 He was previously shortlisted for the same award at the 2012 Governor General's Awards, and won the Prix Gratien-Gélinas in 2011, for Billy (Les jours de hurlement).

 His other plays include Scotstown, Cranbourne, and La guerre des tuques.

-As an actor, he performs primarily on stage, although he had a notable early television role in the series Watatatow.
+As an actor, he performs primarily on stage, although he had a notable early television role in the series Watatatow, and starred in the 2024 film Vile & Miserable (Vil & Misérable).